-Before we move on, here is a final note on the components of your mountain bike and retirement plan: they’re worthless unless they are fit to your needs.
+Before we move on, here is a final note on the components of your mountain bike and retirement plan: they’re worthless unless they are fit your needs.
 Earlier I mentioned how Reggie Miller has taken up mountain biking.
-At the height of 6’7″, Reggie had to have a lot of custom modification to his bike.
-Even if he had all of the best components money could buy, they wouldn’t do him any good if he couldn’t fit on the bike.
+At the height of 6’7″, Reggie had to have a lot of custom modifications to his bike.
+Even if he had all of the best components money could buy on his bike, they wouldn’t do him any good if he couldn’t fit on the bike.
 In mountain biking and retirement planning, there is no “one size fits all” approach.

 Even if retirement plans check all the boxes, they can miss the mark if they aren’t custom-built to your goals.
 Sometimes it’s a process to uncover what those goals are for you and/or your spouse.
 Proper bike shops have the expertise to measure and fit you to the right-sized frame, seat-post height, and handlebar angle.
 You can’t build the right retirement plan until your prioritize what is most important to you.
 One way you can start to do that is with the MoneyMind® quiz.
 This short quiz will show how much of your MoneyMind® you base on commitment, happiness, or fear.